 Cumin is native to the Middle East, India, Northern Africa, and the Mediterranean.
 I've read its earliest uses were in the Nile Valley in Ancient Egypt.
 Saying that, you can most likely grow cumin in your garden at home.

 If you live in a northern area, you may have to start your seeds indoors until the outside temperatures warm up.
 Cumin loves the sun and you should plant your seeds or starters in full sun.

 Did you know cumin is the second most popular spice in the world?

-You’ll want to plant a bunch of cumin seeds because it takes a bunch of plants to produce the amount of sees you may use in a year.
+You'll want to plant a bunch of cumin seeds because it takes a bunch of plants to produce the number of seeds you may use in a year.
 Plus, the plants seem to do better when grown in bunches by supporting one another.

 It will take between 100 and 150 days from planting to harvest.
 That's 3 to 5 months so you'll want to start them early.

 Did you know the main producer of cumin is India and they produce over 70 percent of the world’s cumin supply?

 How Do You Know When the Seeds Are Ready to Harvest?

 The seeds will grow in seed pods and when close to harvest, they will look dry and turn brown.
 If you don't harvest them, the seeds will naturally open and spill their seeds to the grown.
 You want to harvest them right before they spill their guts.

 Once they are ready to spill, yank the plants from the ground, tie them together, and hang them in a dry play to let them completely dry.
 Once dry, you can remove the seeds by placing them in a bag and hitting the bag with a stick to release the seeds.